Featured Cases

 Date: January 2022

 Client hired Parton Law, who used the threat of litigation to bring company to the negotiating table.
-After extensive negotiations and without litigation the company agreed to pay Parton Law’s Client a satisfactory settlement amount.
+After extensive negotiations and without litigation, the company agreed to pay Parton Law’s Client a satisfactory settlement amount.

 Date: June 2021